 This is how we are homeschooling our teenagers this year

 Wow!
 Suggested by my son in grade 9, as this was the platform they used to do all of their assignments in their previous school.
-So we made a Homeschool file.
+So we made a Homeschool file on google docs.
 I included a file for each subject.
 This way everything stays organized.
 I can post their assignment to that subject file and make adjustments immediately that can be seen by all if something doesn’t make sense.
 It makes it easy for marking and making notes.
 It also offers flexibility to always have the assignment handy if one of us is not home.
-Everything is saved and in one easy to find location.
+Everything is saved in one easy-to-find location.

 We love this option!
 Instead of having assignments for each class, why not narrow down the time spent on homework and incorporate a few subjects together?
 Scripture can be included into whatever they are learning.
-We can even bring socials, art, and english together into one assignment!
+We can even bring Socials, Art, Bible and English together into one assignment!

 So much of the way kids learn in school is taught to reach a whole classroom of students.
 Unfortunately, not all kids learn the same way.
 Homeschooling gives the flexibility to be able to adjust and speak to our kids in a way they understand and personally learn.
+They have less chance of getting lost in the crowd and you get the time to pour into them until they understand it.
 Our older kids can help pour into the younger ones, as teaching can be one of the best ways to learn!
-It helps solidify what you have learned and makes you have to understand it to be able to teach it.
-This also gives the ability to adjust what they are learning based on your personal beliefs.
-Our schools may teach things to our kids that we may not necessarily agree with, so this way we are able to weave in what we feel is important for our kids to learn.
+Teaching is a great way to help solidify what you have learned and understand it better.
+Homeschooling also gives the opportunity to choose what they are learning to fit within your family’s personal beliefs.
+As I have dived into what my kids are actually learning, I am realizing there is a lot of information the government wants to teach our kids.
+This doesn’t always fit with what the Lord says in His word.
+We adjust how and what they learn to fit within the word of God and give them the opportunity to really learn history and how it lines up with what we see today.

 We start at 10am roughly every morning.
-Having a start time and a bit of a schedule helps us keep us motivated, but also gives us some room to play.
-I have created a rough weekly schedule so we make sure we get through all the subjects needed each week.
-Adjust these subjects as needed, but it helps give some organization and a bit of a guideline to follow.
+Having a weekly schedule of each class with time blocking helps us stay organized.
+We have enough flexibility to change it as needed.
 We take holidays, weekends and evenings off.
 A schedule helps keep us accountable, focused, and helps everyone know what to expect.
-We see fewer meltdowns as everyone knows what is expected of them.
+We also see fewer meltdowns as everyone knows what is expected of them.
+We also require outside/exercise time as well.

 A few additional thoughts about homeschooling your kids…